Medical Library for DVMs

 A syndrome of slowly progressive paraparesis and pelvic limb ataxia, canine degenerative myelopathy (CDM) or radiculomyelopathy, was first described in German shepherds in the early 1970s.
 The initial change in gait is typical of a thoracolumbar (T3-L3) myelopathy and, most importantly, this gait change is not specific to CDM.
 Dogs with degenerative myelopathy will inevitably progress to being unable to walk and eventually deteriorate to flaccid paraplegia with loss of pelvic limb reflexes.
 This change occurs over the course of 12-18 months with most dogs becoming unable to walk after about 10 months.

 CDM is most often seen in German shepherds, PWC and boxer dogs; however, CDM has been histologically confirmed in over 20 breeds.
-Through the University of Missouri, genome wide association map of a group of PWC dogs with CDM identified single nucleotide mutation in the superoxide dismutase gene (SOD1).
+Through the University of Missouri, a genome-wide association map of a group of PWC dogs with CDM identified a single nucleotide mutation in the superoxide dismutase gene (SOD1).
 Approximately 20% of familial amyotrophic lateral sclerosis (ALS or Lou Gehrig’s disease) cases and 1-5% of sporadic ALS are associated with mutations in SOD1, making this a likely candidate gene.

 Clinical disease has also been seen in dogs with both mutations (a compound heterozygote).
 In a study looking at 168 dogs with histologically confirmed CDM, only eight dogs were found to be heterozygotes for the SOD1A mutation with no other known mutation.
 So, if a dog has signs of a T3-L3 myelopathy but has two normal copies of the SOD1 gene or is a carrier for the SOD1A/SOD1B mutation, then CDM is unlikely.